Philippine Data Privacy Act: A Beginner’s Guide

 7. The right to rectify

-Data subjects have the right to correct any inaccuracy in the personal data an organisation possesses about them.
+Data subjects have the right to correct any inaccuracy or incompleteness in the personal data an organisation possesses about them.
+Upon request, organisations must take prompt action to rectify any inaccuracies and ensure the accuracy of the personal data.

 8. The right to data portability